Top pairs continue to improve, set pace

 The Orioles also have a strong duo on the girls cross country team.
 Seniors Cassidy Hartup and Kassidy Thompson both had standout seasons last year consistently leading the Orioles.

-Page 2 of 2 - Though Hartup is a four-year runner, she was a little surprised after she earned All-League honors last season.
+Though Hartup is a four-year runner, she was a little surprised after she earned All-League honors last season.
 She didn't even know how far ahead in the race she was until she looked back and saw she was ahead of a lot of runners.

 "That was a big surprise, because I didn't even think I was doing that well," she said.